 STRATEGY RISK.
 There is no assurance the trust's strategy will be successful in identifying stocks that will be leaders in the new American economy or that such stocks will appreciate in value or avoid future declines in value during the life of the trust.
 The duration, magnitude and impact of the COVID-19 pandemic is impossible to predict and could worsen over the life of the trust.
-Government restrictions could be increased or continued longer than expected and have material adverse impacts on the companies in the portfolio.
-There is no assurance that current or future government aid programs will have the desired effects or provide sufficient support to companies in the portfolio.
-Current government aid programs include requirements, restrictions and conditions that could limit a company's ability to take certain actions in response to economic or market conditions while also receiving government aid or taking full advantage of such aid.
-Future aid programs could impose further requirements, restrictions and conditions.
+Government restrictions could be imposed or continued longer than expected and have material adverse impacts on the companies in the portfolio.
+There is no assurance that any government aid programs will have the desired effects or provide sufficient support to companies in the portfolio.
+Government aid programs have included, and may include in the future, requirements, restrictions and conditions that could limit a company's ability to take certain actions in response to economic or market conditions while also receiving government aid or taking full advantage of such aid.
 There is no assurance that any company will be eligible for current or future government aid or will benefit from such aid.